practicalli/clojure/thinking-functionally/lazy-evaluation.md

 > **Fixme** work in progress

 In the most basic way possible, laziness is the ability to evaluate an expression only when it's actually needed.
-Taken further, lazyness is also evalating an expression only to the extent required.
+Taken further, laziness is also evaluating an expression only to the extent required.

-# Lazyness in definition
+# Laziness in definition

-# Lazyness in evaluation
+# Laziness in evaluation

-# Lazyness in partial evaluation
+# Laziness in partial evaluation